Halle/TheOffcuts/content/posts/core-media-io-camera-extensions-part-two.md

 `		Z39BRGKSRW	com.politepix.OffcutsCam.Extension (1.0/1)	Extension	[terminated waiting to uninstall on reboot]`

-What it is telling you is that the extension isn't really going to be deactivated, and can't really be overwritten, until after a reboot – there are no live replacements of an extension in a single user session.
+What it is telling you is that the extension isn't going to be fully uninstalled until after a reboot – there are no live replacements of an extension process in a single user session.
 So reboot.
 After your system comes back up, build and run the container app in Xcode, and install your new extension version in the container app.

 ## Viewing our logging in Console.app